Table of contents

 Region-agnostic: Our model is agnostic to the region, enabling us to make projections for all 50 US states (plus DC, PR, VI, Guam), 30+ US counties, and 70+ countries.
-To our best knowledge, this is the most comprehensive model in terms of coverage.
-Furthermore, unlike other models, we do not require accessory data such as mobile phone data, case data, or temperature data.
-The only input data we require is the daily death reports from Johns Hopkins.
+To our best knowledge, this is the most comprehensive public model in terms of coverage.
 Due to our machine learning layer, we also do not require manual tuning for each region, allowing us to focus our time on improving our projections.

 Estimating testing targets: Because our model keeps an estimate of the number of newly infected individuals each day, we can use this estimate to determine a how many tests each region should ideally perform each day.
 We base our estimates on Harvard Global Health Institute’s study that assumes 10 contacts per infected individual.
 You can download our estimates here.

 Learning the infection fatality rate (IFR): Rather than rely on various non-consensus studies on the infection fatality rate (IFR), our model can also learn the best value for the IFR in each region.
-For example, our model determined that the IFR in the United States is around 1%.
-This is largely consistent with what scientists have found, despite the fact that the case mortality rate is much higher (e.g. Italy is at 13-14%).
+Learn more about our IFR estimates below.

 Learning when people started social distancing: It turns out that many people began social distancing before a region’s formal lockdown order is issued.
 Our model is able to learn the exact dates when people in a region started social distancing, which are often independent of the stay-at-home orders.
 For example, in New York, this inflection point is determined to be around March 14, which closely matches the NYC subway ridership data.
 For the US as a whole, we estimate that date to be around March 18.
 You can see what happens if everyone in the US reacted one week earlier (March 11) or one week later (March 25).